wikimedia/wikimedia-fundraising-coworker/README.md

 coworker run --web='https://example.com/civicrm/queue?token=XXX'
 ```

-By default, `coworker run` will attempt to auto-detect a local CiviCRM instance from the current folder.
-However, you
+By default, `coworker run` will attempt to auto-detect a local CiviCRM instance from the current folder (based on [cv bootstrap
-may need to configure the [`CONNECTION_OPTIONS`](doc/connect.md) -- especially if you do not have `cv` or if you are
+process](https://github.com/civicrm/cv/#bootstrap)).
+However, you may need to configure the [`CONNECTION_OPTIONS`](doc/connect.md) -- especially if
-running remotely.
+using a multisite CMS or connecting to a remote server.

 If the connection succeeds, then `coworker` will monitor CiviCRM for new tasks and execute them.